Make our coverage in Nanaimo permanent. You’ve told us that Nanaimo needs better local news. We want to make that happen.

 On Sept.
 15 the province announced that it is working with the City of Nanaimo to open B.C.’s second navigation centre to “to provide accommodation and supports for people experiencing long-term homelessness.”
 The centre will have approximately 60 beds.

 Just a few days later, on Sept.
-20, the province also announced that Nanimo would be getting one of the six new Assertive Community Treatment teams, which will focus on “delivering community-based mental health services for people with serious challenges.”
+20, the province also announced that Nanaimo would be getting one of the six new Assertive Community Treatment teams, which will focus on “delivering community-based mental health services for people with serious challenges.”

 How did we get here?